simplocms/docs/docs/theme/configuration.md

 title: Configuration
 ---

-After creating new theme (the best way for creating new theme is just copy Example theme), you can check your configuration files.
+After creating new theme (the best way for creating new theme is just copy Example theme), probably you will want to check your configuration files.
 Everything about configuration is located in `config` directory and in first time there are two configuration files - `admin.php` and
 `universal_modules.php`.